Rasalexman/Flair/README.md

     }
 }
 ```
 Since version 1.5.0 - there are many new features and changes in framework:
 * The core version is under ```com.rasalexman.flaircore``` package and you need to add new package```implementation 'com.rasalexman.flaircore:flaircore:1.5.+' ``` into your build.gradle file
-* The reflection module included by ```implementation 'com.rasalexman.flairreflect:flairreflect:1.5.0'``` and has all the reflection library features like constructor injection, lazy initialization and all the features that was at pre 1.5.+ (1.x.y).
+* The reflection module included by implementing ```com.rasalexman.flairreflect:flairreflect:1.5.x``` and has all the reflection library features like constructor injection, lazy initialization and all the features that was at pre 1.5.+ (1.x.y).
 * Added new animations FadeAnimator, NextAnimator, BackAnimator.
 * Turned back minSdkVersion = 17 )